carlosccb/Machine-Learning-Regression-and-Classification-Methods-for-Fog-Events-Prediction/README.md

 * I keep in a private repository all the data, original and transformed, and all the logs with: predictions, metrics, running times for experiments, sorted models and methods, etc.

 * I keep all rights over the work published here.

+## Source code

+The code for this publication are _Python_ and _R_ scripts included in [/src](/src).
+Under that directory, more folders are included.
+Each one contains the code related to the name of the folder.
+It's pretty self explanatory.

+The scripts used to run the experiments and obtain the final predictions and metrics are in [/src/exps](/src/exps/).
+To clean and treat the data [/src/Data](/src/Data).

+Jupyter notebooks were used for the EDA stage and for some comparisons during the research process, and are a minimal part of the code (even if the percentage bar on the right says otherwise, but that's intrinsic to jupyter notebook).